Last updated November 15th, 2023.

 With that said, several factors point to a lack of competitiveness in Chinese exports.
-Increasing wages, transportation expenses, upkeep costs, and sheer inconvenience may lead some of the largest importers of Chinese products to look elsewhere.
+Some of the largest importers of Chinese products may have already started to look elsewhere in response to increasing wages, upkeep costs, transportation expenses, and sheer inconvenience.

 That’s not to even mention the US-China trade war, which will almost certainly get worse until the situation improves.
 Nearby countries in Asia will, if anything. benefit from a trade war and a shift in supply chains though.